-This alternative would eliminate the need for any range improvements solely for livestock; however, wild horses would still require some range improvements, especially water and fence developments.
+This alternative would eliminate the need for any range developments solely for livestock; however, wild horses would still require some range developments, especially water and fence developments.
 Wildlife may also benefit from continuing to maintain existing water developments.
-All existing range improvements would continue to be maintained and kept functioning for wildlife and wild horses.
+All existing range developments would continue to be maintained and kept functioning for wildlife and wild horses.